asia-pacific-energy-research-centre/transport_model_9th_edition/README.md

 ./workflow/ - inside here are the files you need to run the model.
 ./other_code/ - inside here is extra code that is useful to use for visualisation of the outputs, creation of input data and some kinds of analysis/exploration files.
 ./config/ - general configurations you can set, other than those that are in the integrate.py file.

+## State of this repository:
+It's really messy and im sorry.
+Trying to keep up with schedule means ive had to prioritise getting things working over clean code and documentation.
+I will try to clean it up after it's all done.